-“As its part funded by the European Regional Development Fund, we are able to work with Welsh businesses free of charge for up to three days.
+“As its part funded by the European Regional Development Fund, we are able to work with Welsh businesses free of charge for up to five days.
 In the past, we have helped organisations create new product concepts, overcome specific technical challenges and identify alternative materials, markets and suppliers.”

 If you are looking for product development support, visit the ITERATE website today.
 There you can access details of all of their services including; New Product Development, Engineering Design, 3D CAD and Simulation, Rapid Prototyping, Manufacture and Assembly and much more.